-Stovetop Chicken And Dumplings In 30 Minutes in 30 minutes makes for a comforting busy day feast.
-The trick to having this on the table in 30 minutes, is by using rotisserie chicken.
-Biscuit like dumplings cooked in a flavorful chicken broth with onion, carrot and diced celery turns this into a one pot comfort filled meal.
+Stovetop Chicken and Dumplings in 30 Minutes makes for a comforting busy day feast.
+The trick to having this on the table in 30 minutes, is to start with rotisserie chicken.
+Fluffy biscuit-like dumplings cook to perfection in a flavorful chicken broth embellished with onion, carrot and diced celery.
+Minimal effort turns this into a one pot tummy filling meal the family will love.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 2 ribs celery sliced

 - salt & black pepper to taste